 Overview Of Labuan Foundation & Trust

-Used by wealthy families, individuals and non-profit organisations for a variety of purposes, including:
+Commonly utilised by high-net-worth families, private individuals and non-profit organisations for the following purposes:

 • Asset protection